-All Sub-Recipients must acknowledge and agree to comply with applicable provisions governing DHS access to records, accounts, information, facilities, and staff.
+All Sub-Recipients must acknowledge and agree to comply with applicable provisions governing DHS access to records, accounts, documents, information, facilities, and staff.

 - 1. Sub-Recipient must cooperate with any compliance review or compliant investigation conducted by the State Administrative Agency or DHS. - 2.
-Sub-Recipient will give the State Administrative Agency, DHS or through any authorized representative, access to and the right to examine and copy records, accounts, and books, papers, or documents related to the grant. - 3.
-Sub-Recipient must submit timely, complete, and accurate reports to the FDEM and maintain appropriate backup documentation to support reports.
-Sub-Recipients should also comply with all other special reporting, data collection and evaluation requirements, as prescribes by law or detailed in program guidance. - 4.
-If, during the past three years, the Sub-Recipient has been accused of discrimination on the grounds of race, color, national origin (including limited English proficiency), sex, age, disability, religion, or familial status, the Sub-Recipient must provide a list of all such proceedings, pending or completed, including outcome and copies of settlement agreements to FDEM for forwarding to the DHS awarding office and the DHS Component. - 5.
-In the event a Federal or State court or Federal or State administrative agency makes a finding of discrimination after a due process hearing on the Grounds of race, color, religion, national origin, sex, or disability against a Sub-Recipient of funds, the Sub-Recipient will forward a copy of the finding to the Office for Civil Rights, Office of Justice Programs.

-- 6. Sub-Recipient will acknowledge their use of federal funding when issuing statements, press releases, and requests for proposals, bid invitations, and other documents describing projects or programs funded in whole or in part with Federal funds. - 7.
-Sub-Recipient will establish safeguards to prohibit employees from using their positions for a purpose that is or gives the appearance of being motivated by a desire for private gain for themselves or others, particularly those with whom they have family, business, or other ties. - 8.
-Sub-Recipient who receives awards made under programs that provide emergency communications equipment and its related activities must comply with SAFECOM Guidance for Emergency Communications Grants, including provisions on technical standards that ensure and enhance interoperable communications. - 9.
-Sub-Recipient will ensure that the facilities under its ownership, lease or supervision which shall be utilized in the accomplishment of the project are not listed on the Environmental Protection Agency's (EPA) list of Violating Facilities and that it will notify the Federal grantor agency of the receipt of any communication from the Director of the EPA Office of Federal Activities indicating that a facility to be used in the project is under consideration for listing by the EPA. - 10.
+Sub-Recipient will give the State Administrative Agency, DHS or through any authorized representative, access to and the right to examine and copy, records, accounts, and other documents and sources of information related to the federal financial assistance award and permit access to facilities, personnel, and other individuals and information as may be necessary, as required by DHS regulations and other applicable laws or program guidance. - 3.
+Sub-Recipient must submit timely, complete, and accurate reports to the FDEM and maintain appropriate backup documentation to support the reports.
+Sub-Recipients must also comply with all other special reporting, data collection and evaluation requirements, as prescribed by law or detailed in program guidance. - 4.
+Sub-Recipient will acknowledge their use of federal funding when issuing statements, press releases, requests for proposals, bid invitations, and other documents describing projects or programs funded in whole or in part with Federal funds. - Sub-Recipient who receives awards made under programs that provide emergency communications equipment and its related activities must comply with SAFECOM Guidance for Emergency Communications Grants, including provisions on technical standards that ensure and enhance interoperable communications.
 When original or replacement equipment acquired under this award by the Sub-Recipient is no longer needed for the original project or program or for other activities currently or previously supported by DHS/FEMA, you must request instructions from FDEM to make proper disposition of the equipment pursuant to 2 C.F.R.
-Section 200.313.
+Section - 7.
+DHS/FEMA funded activities that may require an EHP review are subject to FEMA's Environmental Planning and Historic Preservation (EHP) review process.
+This review does not address all federal, state, and local requirements.
+Acceptance of federal funding requires recipient to comply with all federal, state, and local laws.
+Failure to obtain all appropriate federal, state, and local environmental permits and clearances may jeopardize federal funding.
+If ground disturbing activities occur during construction, applicant will monitor ground disturbance, and if any potential archeological resources are discovered, applicant will immediately cease work in that area and notify the pass-through entity, if applicable, and DHS/FEMA.

-ATTACHMENT I MANDATORY CONTRACT PROVISIONS
+ATTACHMENT I